kitman20022002/front-end/front-end/js/functions.md

 - How to create a function
 - How to use a call/use a function
 - A block of code designed to perform a particular task.
-- Types: Normal, Arrow functions
+- Types: Normal, Arrow functions, anonymous functions
+- Function Expressions: function expression can be stored in a varaible.

-## How to create a function
+## How to create/defined a function
 ```
 function add(){